Strategies for Recruiting Faculty and Academic Staff

 • Communicate the availability of mentorship programs that help junior faculty to prepare for faculty appointments and tenure.

-• Include individuals with different perspectives, expertise and demonstrated commitment to diversity.
+• Include individuals on the search committee with different perspectives and expertise.

 • Members should agree to participate in the recruitment effort, including personal outreach to candidates.